rust-lang/book/nostarch/chapter16.md

 }
 ```

-Listing 16-13: Ten threads each increment a counter guarded by a `Mutex<T>`
+Listing 16-13: Ten threads, each incrementing a counter guarded by a `Mutex<T>`

 We create a `counter` variable to hold an `i32` inside a `Mutex<T>`, as we did
 in Listing 16-12.
 Next, we create 10 threads by iterating over a range of